pinasdfgh/2/README.rst

 features, namely locking the autofocus and setting the autofocus mode to macro.

-Canon is a registered trademark of `Canon Inc.`_.
-This project is an unofficial implementation of their closed USB camera protocol.
-I am not affiliated with Canon Inc. and no information from Canon Inc was used for this work.
+Canon is a registered trademark of `Canon Inc.`_ This project is an unofficial implementation of their closed USB camera protocol.
+I am not affiliated with Canon Inc. and no information from them was used for this work.
 It is solely the result of reverse-engineering effort.

 The latest project documentation can be found at the `project homepage`_